 It’s worthy of note that the type of third-party integration you’ll need depends on the core function of your Software-as-a-Service platform.

-Challenge 2: Having a Secure Database
+2. Building a Secure Database

 SaaS applications carry an enormous amount of sensitive information that can be accessed from virtually any device with an enabled web browser.
 This increases its risk of being hacked.